 Treatment side effects can include:

-Some health issues that are a natural part of aging may be more difficult to manage if you have HIV.
-Some medications that are common for age-related heart, bone or metabolic conditions, for example, may not interact well with anti-HIV medications.
-It's important to talk to your doctor about your other health conditions and the medications you're taking.
+Some health issues that are a part of aging may be harder to manage if you have HIV.
+Some medicines that are common for age-related heart, bone or metabolic conditions, for example, may not mix well with anti-HIV medicines.
+Talk with your healthcare professional about your other health conditions and the medicines you take for them.

-Your doctor will monitor your viral load and CD4 T cell counts to determine your response to HIV treatment.
-These will be initially checked at two and four weeks, and then every three to six months.
+Your healthcare professional will watch your viral load and CD4 T cell counts to see your response to HIV treatment.
+The first check is at 4 to 6 weeks.
+After that, you see your health professional every 3 to 6 months.

-Practices such as yoga, meditation and tai chi have been shown to reduce stress, as well as improve blood pressure and quality of life.
+Practices such as yoga, meditation and massage have been shown to reduce stress as well as provide relaxation and improve quality of life.
 While they need more study, these practices may be helpful if you're living with HIV/AIDS.

-If you think you might have HIV infection, you're likely to start by seeing your family doctor.
-You may be referred to an infectious disease specialist — who additionally specializes in treating HIV/AIDS.
+If you think you might have an HIV infection, you're likely to start by seeing your family healthcare professional.
+You may be sent to an infectious disease specialist who focuses on treating HIV/AIDS.

-Before your appointment, consider answering these questions and take them to your doctor's visit:
+Before your appointment, think about the answers to these questions and take them to your appointment:

-Your doctor will ask you questions about your health and lifestyle.
-Your doctor will perform a complete physical exam, checking you for:
+Your healthcare professional asks you questions about your health and lifestyle and does a physical exam, checking you for:

-If you think you might have HIV infection, take steps to protect yourself and others before your appointment.
-Don't have unprotected sex.
-If you use injectable drugs, always use a fresh, clean needle.
+If you think you might have an HIV infection, protect yourself and others before your appointment.
+Don't have sex without using protection.
+If you shoot illicit drugs, always use a fresh, clean needle.
 Don't share needles with others.